Skip to content

 Note

-Full jitter may decide to do the action right away without a delay
+Full jitter may choose to perform the action immediately without any delay.

 hyx.retry.jitters.full(delay)